crs4/PLAN4LDN/README.md

 <div align="center">

 # PLAN4LDN
-**Land Use Planning for Land Degradation Neutrality** The Plan4LDN is a software analytics tool  to support more transparent and well-informed land-use decisions at the local to national level across the globe.
+**Planning Land Use for Land Degradation Neutrality** The Plan4LDN is a software analytics tool to support transparent and well-informed partecipatory land-use and land management decisions at the local to national level.

 [![License: GPL v3](https://img.shields.io/github/license/crs4/PLAN4LDN)](./LICENSE)